 Using a proper camping mattress will help insulate the cold from the ground, or even the floor of the camper.
 (Regular air mattresses do not insulate well).
 Some portable sleep cribs even have an insulating mattress that slides into a pocket underneath the sleeping surface.

-Other handy camping gear for toddlers
+Other handy toddler camping gear

 The toddler camp chair!